-Visually inspect your tires and make sure tires are inflated to the correct pressures.
-Do not forget to check your spare tire.
-See Tires on page 5-52 for further details.
+Visually inspect your vehicle's tires and make sure they are inflated to the correct pressures.
+Do not forget to check the spare tire.
+See Inflation - Tire Pressure on page 348.
 Check to make sure the spare tire is stored securely.
-Push, pull and then try to turn the spare tire.
-If it moves, tighten it.
-See Changing a Flat Tire on page 5-68.
+See Changing a Flat Tire on page 360.